gabibulat/Breakout/README.md

 # Breakout

- Breakout game made in C++ using SDL2 and TinyXML.
+ Breakout game made in C++ using SDL2 and TinyXML2.
  Levels are loaded from XML file in format :

 			<Level